-The problem is, we spend so much time following examples of other people that we miss the significance of what life truly is.
+We spend so much time following examples of other people that we miss the significance of what life truly is.
 Life is personal to each one of us.
-And the truth is, no other authority can help us with our intimate experience.
+No other authority can help us with our intimate experience.

 If you always need another justification for life, you are missing how extraordinary living actually is.
 When you are asking yourself about what life really is, it’s likely you are bored with the repetitiveness of your own life.
 If you think that the purpose is to be successful or religious it’s likely that you are trying to escape from something rather than embrace living.

-Rather than viewing life as a pursuit to reach a faraway objective, look at what’s happening in your own life right now.
+Look at what’s happening in your own life right now.
 If you don’t like the way something is going in your life right now, try to understand why.
 Confront your sorrow, fear, or confusion, and you can escape your longing for a purpose.
 Life is beautiful, mysterious, and rich.
-In truth, this should be enough.
+This should be enough.

 What Are You Doing With Your Life Review

-I really liked What Are You Doing With Your Life and I think you will too.
-One thing I really appreciated was how it really nails some of the biases of life that keep us unhappy and shows how to beat those.
-It’s these things that seem obvious but really require some introspection to figure out, which the book is great at helping you do!
+I liked What Are You Doing With Your Life and I think you will too.
+The book nails some of the biases that keep us unhappy, showing us how to unblock our happiness thanks to introspection.
+Good read!

-Who would I recommend the What Are You Doing With Your Life summary to?
+Who would I recommend our What Are You Doing With Your Life summary to?

 The 23-year-old who still lives with their parents and feels totally lost, the 67-year-old deep thinker, and anyone that’s interested in living with more purpose than the monotony of their typical day-to-day life.